Philiparolfe/Philiparolfe/README.md

 -------------

 I am a computer systems technology student with a passion for all things technological.
-I'm now pursuing an advanced diploma in computer systems technology and I am always searching for new challenges to take on.
-I'm keen to continue learning and improving as a technology professional, and I'm enthusiastic to see where my abilities will take me in the future.
+I'm currently studying for an advanced diploma in this field and actively seeking out innovative & stimulating endeavours.
+I'm eager to further develop my skills as a tech-savvy professional, enthused to see where my talents might lead me in the long run.

 * 🌍  I'm based in Canada
 * ✉️  You can contact me here